christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 }, 25);
 {% endhighlight %}

 If the app is already installed (with its custom URI shemes), it's going to launch the app at the correct page.
-But if the app is not installed, the user will very shortly see an error popup, and redirected to the AppStore with the `setTimeout function`.
+But if the app is not installed, the user will very shortly see an error popup, and be redirected to the AppStore with the `setTimeout function`.
 Not very good, this popup, but we have no other choice.

 #Download or open the app ?